SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 			withProtection(data)
 	}

-#### *raiseEvent(event :: String, data :: String, local := false)*
+#### *raiseEvent(messageType :: OneOf(kLocalMessage, kWindowMessage, kPipeMessage, kFileMessage), event :: String, data :: String, target := false)*
 Raises the given event.
-If *local* is *true*, the event is raised in the current process.
-Otherwise, the event is delivered to any process, which had registered an event handler for the given event.
-Only one process will receive the message, even, if more processes are registered for the given event.
+The first parameter defines the delivery method, where *kFileMessage* is the most reliable, but also the slowest one.
+If the argument for *messageType* is *kLocalMessage*, the event is raised in the current process.
+Otherwise, the event is delivered to the process defined by target, which must have registered an event handler for the given event.
+For *kWindowMessage*, the target must be defined according to the [window title pattern](https://www.autohotkey.com/docs/misc/WinTitle.htm) of *AutoHotkey* and for *kFileMessage*, you must provide the process id of the target process.
+Last but not least, if message type is *kPipeMessage*, not target must be specified and multiple processes may register an event handler for the given event, but only one process will receive the message.

 ***